OUR MISSION IS TO

 WHO IS on THE PROJECT TEAM?

 This project is backed by a wide network of people across Australia and overseas.
-The team at Western Sydney University that is driving the Observatory is lead by Kate Umbers and includes Dr Eleanor Drinkwater (postdoc), Rosie Lownds (PhD student) and Connor Marsland (PhD Student).
-There are many First Nations groups conducting studies on Bogong moths and there are further teams working on different aspects of the Bogong migration at Lund University, University of Melbourne, CSIRO Data61, CESAR Australia, and more.
+The team at Western Sydney University that is driving Bogong Watch is lead by Kate Umbers and includes Dr Eleanor Drinkwater (postdoc), Rosie Lownds (PhD student) and Connor Marsland (PhD Student).
+There are many First Nations groups conducting studies on Bogong Moths and there are further teams working on different aspects of the Bogong migration at Lund University, University of Melbourne, CSIRO Data61, CESAR Australia, and more.

-Everyone can join in by contributing photos of Bogong moths to the Bogong Moth Observatory project on iNaturalist or Zoos Victoria’s MothTracker.
+Everyone can join in by contributing photos of Bogong moths to Bogong Watch on iNaturalist or Zoos Victoria’s MothTracker.
 More ways to contribute are in the works and we will update this website as more opportunities arise.

 WHERE CAN BOGONG MOTHS BE OBSERVED?

-Even though they spend the summer in just the highest parts of Australia’s South Eastern mountains, Bogong moths breed in and fly over vast areas in Australia every year including Boorloo / Perth, Adelaide, Naarm / Melbourne, Lutruwita / Tassie, southern Queensland and basically all of NSW!
+Even though most Bogongs spend the summer in just the highest parts of Australia’s South Eastern mountains, Bogong moths breed in and fly over vast areas of Australia every year including Boorloo / Perth, Adelaide, Naarm / Melbourne, Lutruwita / Tassie, southern Queensland, and basically all of NSW!

 We need everyone to help!